Makapanstad

-Makapanstad is a village and the seat of the (lekapi) Moretele Local Municipality, falling under Bojanala District Municipality in the North West province of South Africa.
+Makapanstad is a village and the seat of the Moretele Local Municipality, falling under Bojanala Platinum District Municipality in the North West province of South Africa.

-Makapanstad is under the leadership of the Makapan Royal Family.
+Makapanstad is under the leadership of the Makapan royal family.
 They are the Bakgatla Ba Mosetlha and their totem animal is the Kgabo (English: their spirit animal is the monkey).
 The most recent Chief of Makapanstad was Kgosi Motshegwa Hendrick.
 He died on 26 December 2014.